hosung03/NoteAndroidApp/README.md

 This is a personal prject for implementing a note Android app. with image or photo

 - Note List
-- Note attached a Image or Photo
+- Note attached a Photo from Gallay or Camera
-- Note Attached Location Information
+- Note attached Location Information

 ## Screenshot